MasterLex515/Openttd-dedicated-Server-Raspberry/README.md

 I also want to automatically start the server but the mentioned 'OpenTTD init-script' from **Frode Woldsund** is not available anymore at bitbucket.org.
 So here is a solution suitable for my private server:

-My Raspberry Pi performs a reboot every 12 hours via manually set cronjobs.
+My Raspberry Pi performs a reboot every 12 hours via manually set cronjobs. (root-example-cron-file)

 The reboot needs '**sudo**'-permissions so the cronjobs for rebooting are added to the 'root-crontab'.